ntustison/Histograms/Text/stitched.md

 \end{figure}

-Ten simulated images for each of the subjects of both the University of Virginia and He 2019 Harvard Dataverse cohort were generated for each of the three categories of randomly generated artefacts:  noise, nonlinearities, and combined noise and intensity nonlinearites.
+Ten simulated images for each of the subjects of both the University of Virginia and 2019 Harvard Dataverse cohort were generated for each of the three categories of randomly generated artefacts:  noise, nonlinearities, and combined noise and intensity nonlinearites.
 The original image as well as the simulated images were segmented using each of the five algorithms.
 Following our earlier